artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 This has come up a few times in discussion, Facebook have a bit of a custom license for their open source.
 Back in 2015, they made changes to the license that makes is problem for everyone but patent trolls.
 You can find a bunch of resources for further reading [on this gist][react-patents].

+## React Dependencies

+This comes up in every post we make on React Native, because it's always worth mentioning.
+React Native has [51 dependencies][rn-deps], which when resolved comes up to [around ~650 dependent][libs-rn-deps] projects.
+This is a _lot_ of dependencies.
+Remember that the JavaScript ecosystem does not have the [equivalent of Foundation][foundation], and so to create a standard library, you use dependencies.

+A dependency can be as small as [a single function][lodash-a], or as fully featured as React Native.
+So it doesn't really help to know the number in terms of anything other than "it's a lot".
+In this case, it is just the culture of JavaScript and node to work in this fashion.
+It's like if you had to ship your version of Foundation and Cocoa with your app, instead of relying on the one's built into the OS.
+First you'd have to pay the [memory and load time][mik-load-time] price for it in your app, and then you have a bazillion dependencies you don't need like iAd or SpriteKit.

+These unused dependencies [can be removed at deploy time][rollupjs], but React Native is not at this point yet.

 ## Places where React Native hasn't fit for us

-So far, nowhere.
+My first draft had notes on some of our mobile apps where we thought it might not fit.
+After some discussion, we changed out mind.
+So then our answer: Nowhere.

-Note though, the types of apps we create are exclusively API driven, with a unique visual style which totally covers the exposed UI surface.
-React Native is a *great fit* for this kind of app.
+Note though, *the types of apps we create are exclusively API driven, with a unique visual style which totally covers the exposed UI surface.
+React Native is a great fit for this kind of app*.

 Our main app Eigen, is a `UIViewController` browser, and React Native components are just one type of `UIViewController` that can be browsed.
 Nearly every `UIViewController` is the representation of an API endpoint, so React Native + Relay is a great match.